intagaming/video-scripts/token-storage.md

 multiple catches that is not important right now.
 If you want to dig deeper, take a look at the MDN documentation.

-The important thing is, `SameSite` can mitigate the CSRF attack.
+The important thing is, `SameSite` can mitigate CSRF attacks.

 So, Cookie can protect your token from XSS and CSRF.
 Or is it?